Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 ### Optional

 - `account` (String) Specifies your Snowflake account identifier assigned, by Snowflake.
 For information about account identifiers, see the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html).
 Can also be sourced from the `SNOWFLAKE_ACCOUNT` environment variable.
 Required unless using `profile`.
 - `authenticator` (String) Specifies the [authentication type](https://pkg.go.dev/github.com/snowflakedb/gosnowflake#AuthType) to use when connecting to Snowflake.
 Valid values include: Snowflake, OAuth, ExternalBrowser, Okta, JWT, TokenAccessor, UsernamePasswordMFA.
 Can also be sourced from the `SNOWFLAKE_AUTHENTICATOR` environment variable.
+It has to be set explicitly to JWT for private key authentication.
 - `browser_auth` (Boolean, Deprecated) Required when `oauth_refresh_token` is used.
 Can also be sourced from `SNOWFLAKE_USE_BROWSER_AUTH` environment variable.
 - `client_ip` (String) IP address for network checks.
 Can also be sourced from the `SNOWFLAKE_CLIENT_IP` environment variable.
 - `client_request_mfa_token` (Boolean) When true the MFA token is cached in the credential manager.
 True by default in Windows/OSX.
 False for Linux.
 Can also be sourced from the `SNOWFLAKE_CLIENT_REQUEST_MFA_TOKEN` environment variable.